 The Problem

-The Lower Snake River dams make up for a majority of the problems facing these fish, which are a keystone species.
-This means they provide nutrients (from mainly nitrogen in their carcasses) to over 140 other species in the ecosystem.
-From ponderosa pines, to black bears, to orca whales, these fish are literally the lifeline of many river systems.
-With climate change and rising temperatures due to stagnant water stuck behind these dams into the reservoirs, they have decreased chances of completing their life’s mission: swimming out to the Pacific Ocean from their natal spawning habitat, adapting their entire biological system to saltwater, and then migrating home upstream, using their sense of smell, and homing senses to build redds, lay their eggs and reproduce.
+The Lower Snake River dams create a major hurdle facing these fish.
+With climate change causing rising temperatures in the stagnant water behind these dams, the fish have a minimal chance of completing their life’s mission.
+They must swim out to the Pacific Ocean from their spawning habitat, adapt their entire biological system to saltwater, and then migrate home upstream, using their sense of smell, and homing senses to build redds, lay their eggs and reproduce.

 How to Take Action